 On our first field trip to Tanzania earlier this year, we explored how financial inclusion could enable and stimulate broader economic development.
+This is part of the Leadership Vanguard's Financial inclusion theme, supported by Mastercard to explore how we can improve financial inclusion in the region.

 Our group made up of business leaders from Shell, Unilever, EDP, BHGE and ICRC, met with experts, practitioners and social enterprises from around Tanzania.
 These local stakeholders were all working on financial inclusion in several areas, including agriculture and energy.